meganstumpf/meganstumpf.github.io/_projects/megaLogo.md

 </div>
 <br><br>

 Want to try the software out yourself?
-Head on over to the GitHub repository: (https://github.com/meganstumpf/megalogo)[https://github.com/meganstumpf/megalogo] and follow the instructions!
+Head on over to the GitHub repository: <br>
+<a href="https://github.com/meganstumpf/megalogo">https://github.com/meganstumpf/megalogo</a> and follow the instructions!